kgrid/kgrid-site/docs/awesome/README.md

 Computable Knowledge Objects for Health](https://www.ncbi.nlm.nih.gov/pubmed/28423842) <i> Where are we going to put Knowledge Objects to manage them as resources?
 The need for a repository-archive is addressed here. </i>

-- [Architecture and Initial Development of a Knowledge-as-a-Service Activator for Computable Knowledge Objects for Health](https://www.ncbi.nlm.nih.gov/pubmed/29677991) <i> How are we going to run the payloads as Knowledge Objects via APIs and webservices?
+- [Architecture and Initial Development of a Knowledge-as-a-Service Activator for Computable Knowledge Objects for Health](https://www.ncbi.nlm.nih.gov/pubmed/29677991) <i> How can we run the payloads in Knowledge Objects via APIs and webservices?
 The service-side component of KGrid - called an Activator - is described here. </i>

 - [ScriptNumerate: A Data-to-Advice Pipeline using Compound Digital Objects to Increase the Interoperability of Computable Biomedical Knowledge](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6371244/) <i> Can Knowledge Objects be created automatically by extending an analytic pipeline?
 Yes, they can.
 This finding opens the door to analytics that immediately result in manageable resources and active webservices. </i>